 Most people have had food poisoning at least once in their life.
-Although food poisoning can be a fairly common occurrence, it may be possible for you to have a proper legal claim if you’ve suffered from foodborne illness.
-Each case is different and depends on the details of your illness.
+Although food poisoning can be a fairly common occurrence, it may provide a basis for a legal claim if you've suffered from a foodborne illness.
+Each case is different and depends on the details of your situation.
 Read on to learn more about food poisoning and the related legal claims that can arise.

 What Is Food Poisoning?

 Food poisoning occurs when food that's consumed contains bacteria or a virus.
 The bacteria can contaminate the food in a variety of different ways including:

 - If the food is prepared by someone with unclean hands

 - If the food is prepared with unclean cooking utensils

 - If meat is undercooked